-

 While its days as a warehouse are gone to history, the two-story building still serves Kinosaki Onsen as a charming, hip accommodation for up to 6 guests.

-Two semi-double beds on the second floor sleep up to four people, and futons can add bedding for an additional 2 guests.
+2 semi-double beds on the second floor sleep up to 4 people, and futons can add bedding for an additional 2 guests.

 A first-floor kitchen fully stocked with utensils including a toaster, rice cooker, pots, mugs, and more also opens into an outdoor seating area with its own garden.